These unique wedding photo ideas are sure to make your images pop (and plus, they’re darn fun to take!)

 First off, if you’re interested in taking unique wedding photos and shots that are creative, be prepared to go to art, hardware, and thrift stores, hunt around your house, and get a bit dirty.
 If you’re a client who wants something unique, be prepared to make some extra time for experimentation, and make sure you’re ready to possibly get dirty or wet!
 Going on hikes, getting in water, laying on the ground, standing in front of fire spinners…it’s all par for the course.
 One-of-a-kind wedding photos often take some time—and a lot of imagination.
 Don’t want to ruin your wedding clothes?
 Do the adventure shoot/adventure session the day after, or go to your local Goodwill/thrift store for a cheap wedding dress you can basically use for a “trash the dress” session.

 Second…you don’t want me to write any more, do you?
 That’s like those recipe blogs where you have to scroll down 94 pages just to get to the actual recipe, right?
-So, onwards with some unique wedding and creative engagement photo ideas for fearless clients:
+So, onwards with some unique engagement and creative wedding photo ideas for fearless clients:

 1. Under water:

 Underwater sessions aren’t easy, but they’re amazing fun—and super unique.
 How many people have underwater engagement shoots or adventure shoots in their wedding clothes?
 Not many.
 I have an underwater casing just for these shoots.
 I took this one during a destination wedding in Hawaii (Big Island).

 2. Jumping into something (water, ball pit, leaves):